victor-gp/cmd-help-sublime-syntax/docs/Principles.md

 Just know that [there's a convention for scope names](https://www.sublimetext.com/docs/scope_naming.html), and syntax themes target those names.

-### Constraint on Monokai
+### Constraints on Monokai

-There is a constraint I would like to preserve.
+There are a couple of constraints I would like to preserve.

-The help messages generated with the `clap` Rust library were the original inspiration for this project.
+The help messages generated with the `clap` Rust library were the original inspiration for this project\*.
-They paint **headings in yellow and option definitions in green.**
+They painted **headings in yellow\*\* and option definitions in green.**

 I'd like those two properties to hold for the default Monokai theme.

 Everything else is fair game.
-And even that constraint is bound to drop if you make a compelling case otherwise.
+Even that constraint is bound to drop if you make a compelling case otherwise.

+\* Before clap v4, which ditched colors for style (bold, underlined) in help messages.

+\*\* In the theme I use in my terminal (srcery), yellow means golden.
+So favor e.g. golden orange over pale yellow.

 ## Coding style